Hazard family: Notable homes

-Offspring and Marriages
+Offspring and marriages

 Dorothy Hazard and husband Edwin Chaplin Witherby had three children: Constance Witherby, Thomas Hazard Witherby, and Frederick Roland Hazard Witherby, all born at Solvay.
 Edwin Chaplin Witherby died at Boston.
 Dorothy Hazard remarried at Narragansett, Rhode Island and with second husband, Stephen Foster Hunt, had a daughter, Deborah Hunt.
-Sarah Hazard and husband Martin Hobart Knapp moved from Solvay to Cazenovia, New York There were four Knapp children: Robert Hazard Knapp, Peter Hobart Knapp, Sarah Knapp Auchincloss, Judith Knapp.
+Sarah Hazard and husband Martin Hobart Knapp moved from Solvay to Cazenovia, New York.
+There were four Knapp children: Robert Hazard Knapp, Peter Hobart Knapp, Sarah Knapp Auchincloss, Judith Knapp.
 Hazard family houses at Upland Farm, Piercefield in the Village of Solvay appear in that article.

-Through the marriage of Commodore Mathew Hazard Perry's daughter Caroline Slidell to financier August Belmont the extended Hazard family includes brothers Oliver Hazard Perry Belmont (1858–1908), American socialite, United States Representative from New York, and builder of Belcourt Castle, Perry Belmont (1851 – May 25, 1947), United States statesman, and August Belmont Jr. (1853–1924), American financier, builder of New York's Belmont Park racetrack, and major owner/breeder of thoroughbred racehorses.
+Through the marriage of Commodore Mathew Hazard Perry's daughter Caroline Slidell to financier August Belmont, the extended Hazard family includes brothers Oliver Hazard Perry Belmont (1858–1908), American socialite, United States Representative from New York, and builder of Belcourt Castle, Perry Belmont (1851 – May 25, 1947), United States statesman, and August Belmont Jr. (1853–1924), American financier, builder of New York's Belmont Park racetrack, and major owner/breeder of thoroughbred racehorses.

+Elvira Hazard Bullock (1824-1894, eldest daughter of Augustus George Hazard, married Alexander Hamilton Bullock (1816-1882), Governor of Massachusetts from 1866-1869.
+Bullock was first elected to the Massachusetts House of Representatives as a Whig in 1844, serving until 1848; for two years he was chairman of the Judiciary Committee.
+In 1849 he served in the Massachusetts Senate.
+Elvira's portrait by John Singer Sargent, painted in 1890, hangs in the Worcester Art Museum.
+Their daughter, Fanny Bullock Workman, (1859-1925) was an accomplished mountaineer, explorer, cartographer, and world traveler.
+In 1897 she cycled through India.
+She climbed multiple peaks in the Himalayas, succeeding in ten major ascents.
+In 1899 Fanny an altitude record for women at the time.
+Her daughter Rachel, Lady MacRobert, née Workman (23 March 1884 – 1 September 1954) was a geologist, cattle breeder and an active feminist.